u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 Baka MPlayer is a free and open source, cross-platform, **libmpv** based multimedia player.
 Its simple design reflects the idea for an uncluttered, simple, and enjoyable environment for watching tv shows.

-This manual is based on the status of the `master` branch (not the latest released version).

 ## Features

 ### Playlist